 I have grouped all the best accommodations in Romania based on their geographical location and split them into 5 major regions: Muntenia (Wallachia), Transylvania, Moldova, Maramures, Banat, and Bucovina.

 Best places to stay in Muntenia, Romania (South of the Carpathian Mountains)

 While Wikipedia calls this region Wallachia, nowadays, we call it Muntenia.
 Here are the coolest and most unique places to stay in Romania from the Muntenia region.

 Tara Luanei, judetul Buzau (+40) 765 999 575

-New Old Village is a perfect place to relax in a mountain scenery.
-The huts are surrounded by Covasna forest and they offer Bed & Breakfast accommodation, Romanian traditional food, and relaxation.
+New Old Village is a perfect place to relax in the mountain scenery.
+The huts are surrounded by Covasna forest and they offer Bed & Breakfast accommodation, traditional Romanian food, and relaxation.
 You can also book personal development and teambuilding retreats at New Old Village.

 In the complex, you’ll also find The Little Basca Villa, which has to be booked entirely and can host up to 18 people.